zainal-abidin-assegaf/cfx-sre/README.md

 ### Build Docker Image
 Builds Docker images for the backend applications.
+The Docker images are pushed to GitHub Container Registry (GHCR) for use in Kubernetes deployments.

 ### Deploy to Kubernetes
 Deploys the applications to the Kubernetes cluster using manifests from the `kustomize/` folder.